byte5digital/payload-assist/README.md

 ## API overview

-- `payloadAssist(payloadConfig, options?)`: Main function that initializes payload-assist, validates your payload config against defined rules, and returns the built config.
+- `payloadAssist(payloadConfig, options?)`: Main function that initializes Assist for Payload, validates your payload config against defined rules, and returns the built config.
 - `defaultConfig`: Default config with built-in rules and transformAndValidate function (can be spread/overridden).
 - `Dto`: Base abstract class for response DTOs.
 - `transformAndValidate(Dto, data)`: Validate Payload data and transform to DTO.
 Uses the configured transformer/validator.